zzkielbenson/Surgical-Outcomes-and-Patient-Recovery-Data-Analysis/README.md

 In the initial data preparation phase, I performed the following tasks:

-1. Data loadaing and inspection
+1. Data loading and inspection
 2. Verification of data for any missing values and anomalies.
 3. Loaded data into Excel Power Query
 4. In Excel Power Query, I performed the following tasks:
     - Handled missing values and anomalies.
     - Data transformation
     - Standardized Data Types for various columns fields
     - Carried out Data Cleaning and formating.
 This is to make sure data is consistent, and clean with respect to the data type, data format and values used.
     - Loaded transformed data into a New Excel Worksheet for analysis

 ### Preparing Data for Analysis

 1. Created Pivot tables according the data analysis questions asked.
 2. Merged all Pivot tables into dashboards and applied Slicers to make data filtering dynamic and interactive.